 Again, this story is available for download as a PDF through this link: Kuukua and the Twisting Tablecloth.
-And so, as a teaser, I’m once again posting only the first few pages, and I encourage you to download.
+(Update: here’s the direct PDF: Kuukua and the Twisting Tablecloth) And so, as a teaser, I’m once again posting only the first few pages, and I encourage you to download.
 (The first story, is available here.)
-“What’s that over there?”
-“Over where?”
-“On the ceiling.”
-It was […]Read More Kuukua and the Twisting Tablecloth
+“What’s […]Read More Kuukua and the Twisting Tablecloth

 Hello, hi!
 The spider-girl is back!
 No, not me, but Kuukua.
 She’s just a few levels cooler than me.
 For readers who don’t know, I have begun a new short story series that I hope I will be consistent with until it ends, in December.
 I released the pilot at the end of May, called […]Read More OTC #2 comes out this Friday. 🙂